Canonical URLs: A Beginner's Guide to Canonical Tags

 Image Source: Amasty

 Set “Use Canonical Meta Tags For Categories” to “Yes.”
-So Magento will automatically add canonical tags to alternate category pages.
+Magento will automatically add canonical tags to alternate category pages.

 The default config path is “catalog/seo/category_canonical_tag.”